arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

   if (s.matches(Regex("-?[0-9]+"))) s.toInt().validNel()
   else NumberFormatException("$s is not a valid integer.").invalidNel()
 ```
-We can now `traverse` structures that contain strings parsing them into integers and accumulating failures with `Either`.
+We can now `traverse` structures that contain strings parsing them into integers and accumulating failures with `ValidatedNel`.

 ```kotlin:ank:playground
 import arrow.core.Either